Marvelxy/simple-weather/README.md

 # simple-weather
-This is a simple weather scrapper script.
-It gets forecasts on a provided URL from National Weather Service (https://forecast.weather.gov).
-It's a work in progress, and not fully functional at the moment.
+It's a simple script for the weather scrapper.
+It gets National Weather Service (https:/forecast.weather.gov) forecasts on a provided URL.
+It's an ongoing work and currently not fully functional.